 Figure 2.
-Top: MBL suction dredging vessel extracting sands in the Pakiri coastal area (images from MBL website 12.7.19).
-Bottom: Generic illustration of sand extraction and possible associated impacts (modified from Bioresearches 2019).
+Top: MBL vessel, William Fraser, extracting sand from the current Pakiri coastal area.
+Bottom: Generic illustration of sand extraction and possible impacts, not all of which will be applicable to the current proposal (modified from Bioresearches 2019).

 3. ENVIRONMENT CHARACTERISATION